Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 And yes, for the piano reduction the Breitkopf & Härtel is a reasonable guess; or perhaps a Schirmer or Kalmus.
 That's how the typeface and spacing look to me.

 < There is great danger here in 'overdoing' all the dramatic effects so that the dramatic techniques overwhelm the message and begin to sound ridiculous.
 Why is it that the most moving account of this mvt. recorded until now does not have to resort to these rather extreme gestures which can begin to sound artificial?
-There needs to be a balance between the musical aspects which can be deeply moving and the expression of the text which need not sound more like spoken words than music whiis sung.
+There needs to be a balance between the musical aspects which can be deeply moving and the expression of the text which need not soundmore like spoken words than music which is sung.
 Dietrich Fischer-Dieskau's rendition (Richter [2]) 'knocks' all the other attempts at singing this recitative 'out of the water' and the bc notes are sustained as indicated in the autograph score and in both continuo parts which were checked over by Bach before the performance. >

 "Most moving" in your opinion, where (I suppose, from your comments) you still expect the music to sound 'beautiful'.
 I disagree with that premise, personally; and suspect Johan and some others do also.